aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 #### CodeLenses in SAM Template files

-CodeLenses are added to SAM Template files that serve as shortcuts to any [debug configurations](#debug-configurations) defined in the workspace.
+CodeLenses are added to SAM Template files that serve as shortcuts to `template-invoke` [debug configurations](#debug-configurations) defined in the workspace.

 Every Debug Configuration that references a SAM Template and resource pairing will produce a CodeLens above that resource.
 When clicked, these CodeLenses launch the corresponding debug session, as if the user selected that debug configuration and pressed Debug from VS Code's Debug view.